 In 2.01, Olivia's last-ditch choice of getting Justice Verna to shut down Quinn's trial may have consequences.

 Then there was the decision of Sheridan and Babylon 5 itself to break away from Earth.
 It becomes more concrete and controversial the following year when the Earth Alliance Civil War comes to a head with numerous Earthforce commanders joining Sheridan in defecting.
 There are plenty in the course of events who ask Sheridan to explain himself, and he always explains: the Law is now run by a President Evil; he needs to go, but that's as far as he wants to break the law.
+To maintain the moral high ground, he keeps a "clean fight".
+All his engaging ships are led by humans, they won't fire first, they shoot to disable when they can, and they always offer a chance to end or avoid engagement (the only time they didn't do this was when they faced Clark's most loyal and most advanced forces, under orders to ambush them).
 Eventually, after winning the war, Sheridan keeps his word and surrenders, allowing the law to judge him.
 He agrees to answer for his actions and resigns from Earthforce, though his story does not end here.